lkiflatiron/phase-3-ruby-oo-class-variables-and-class-methods/README.md

-# Class Variables and Class Methods
+# Class Variables and Methods

-## Objectives
+## Learning Goals

-1. Define a class variable.
+- Define a class variable
-2. Define a class method.
+- Define a class method
-3. Understand why and when to use class variables and methods.
+- Understand why and when to use class variables and methods
-4. Understand the scope of class variables and class methods.
+- Understand the scope of class variables and class methods

 ## Introduction: Classes are Objects Too